mokimokheonpark/movie-app/README.md

 # Movie App

-This project is a simple React-based web application that displays a list of high-rating movies and their information.
+This project is a simple web application built with React that displays a list of high-rated movies and their information.

+## Features

+- Create-React-App was used to set up the web application.
+- The YTS.MX API was used to obtain movie data.
+- Displays a list of not-fixed twenty high-rated movies with ratings over 9.0.
+- Provides information such as year, description, genres, and ratings for each movie.

 ## Demo